Beanalini/cosmicDragonfly/README.md

   ## Usage

-  On Opening the Note Taker app you will be presented with a landing page, to use the app follow the instructions below:
+  On Opening the <a href="https://agile-cliffs-83869.herokuapp.com/" target="_blank"> Note Taker Website</a> you will be presented with a landing page.
+To use the app, follow the instructions below:

   - click on the 'Get Started' button to navigate to the notes page.
-  - When the page opens, the title of any previously saved notes will appear on the left-hand-side coloumn.
+  - When the page opens the title of any previously saved notes will appear on the left-hand coloumn.
   - To enter a note, :
     - Click on the 'Note Title' in the right-hand column and enter the title of your note.
     - Click on the 'Note Text' in the right-hand column and enter the text you wish to add.